swizzard/twittcher/README.rst

 Twittcher is an open-source software originally written by Zulko_, and released under the MIT licence.
 The project is hosted on Github_, where you can report bugs, propose improvements, etc.

+This particular fork was made by swizzard_.
+He likes the WTFPL_ license, but is keeping things MIT out of respect for the original project.

 Install
 --------